mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 The CODI Research Data Model (RDM) provides the data tables and data elements needed to answer longitudinal research questions.
-The table below summarizes the major conceptual components of the RDM.
+The table below summarizes the major conceptual components of the CODI RDM.
 High priority data tables are required for a minimum CODI implementation.
 Medium priority tables should only be implemented by data partners with the resources and local interest to do so.